...

 Just take a look at the contrast between female and male friends.
 Girls will usually have much more comfort and freedom to touch each other.

 This common distinction between the role of touch in each gender leads to many social misinterpretations.
-For example, it leaves women in powerful position in quite a dilemma – if they touch their male employees there’s a chance that this would be interpreted as sexual advance, and not a display of authority and confidence.
+For example, it leaves women in powerful positions in quite a dilemma – if they touch their male employees there’s a chance that this would be interpreted as a sexual advance and not a display of authority and confidence.

 Culture